signifyd/k8s-leader-election-py/README.md

 # k8s-leader-election-py
 Client-go has a very easy to use leader-election package for kubernetes controllers to utilize [leader-election](https://github.com/kubernetes/client-go/blob/master/tools/leaderelection/leaderelection.go).
-The pyhton kubernetes-client doesn't have such a method, so this will have to do for now.
+The python kubernetes-client doesn't have such a method, so this will have to do for now.

-## Usage
+## Requirements
 Your controller must have a pod and namespace environment variable defined:
 ```yaml
 env: